 - Support U.S. industry competitiveness.

-Read the plan to achieve the goals of the LCI Database Project in the U.S. Life Cycle Inventory Database Roadmap.
+Read the plan to achieve the goals of the USLCI Database Project in the U.S. Life Cycle Inventory Database Roadmap.

 How to Reference the U.S. Life Cycle Inventory Database